 Step 3: Confirm order and payment

-The addition of Nigeria to the list of Paypal countries has opened a new method of making payment to Chinese suppliers.
-Most of the suppliers prefers PayPal because their money is not tied down with Aliexpress for some period of time, With PayPal, they get their money inside their account immediately.
-Though, I really don’t advise a newbie to thread this line but if you decide to, do so carefully by following the instruction below.
+The addition of Nigeria to the list of Paypal countries has opened a new method of making payments to Chinese suppliers.
+Most of the suppliers prefer PayPal because their money is not tied down with Aliexpress for some period of time, With PayPal, they get their money inside their account immediately.
+Though I really don’t advise a newbie to thread this line but if you decide to, do so carefully by following the instruction below.

 - Product: Wristwatch (Link: www.aliexpress.com/xxx)

-- Case material: Stainless steel / Case colour: IP Rose Gold / Watch band: Leather
+- Case Material: Stainless steel / Case color: IP Rose Gold / Watchband: Leather

 - Shipping included to the buyer address: Yes (If the supplier is shipping directly to you)

-- This payment shall be refunded in case the supplier would breach against any term.
+- This payment shall be refunded in case the supplier would breach it against any term.

 As simple as that.
 This would serve as a form of protection for you in case the supplier defaults.